-A few years ago I described how I mounted a smartphone in my car.
+A few years ago I described how I mounted a smartphone in my 2001 Audi TT Roadster.
 It entailed zip-tying a modified $10 belt clip holster to the center console.
-It worked well—at least until I upgraded to phones that are different sizes.
+Aux input was provided by a $10 cassette adapter.
+This solution worked well—at least until I upgraded to phones that are different sizes.

 These are the advantages over the belt clip holster and other attachment methods: